polywrap/demos/README.md

 > Checkout Polywrap's documentation [here](https://docs.polywrap.io)!

-Each demo below showcases different aspects of Web3API.
+Each demo below showcases different aspects of Polywrap.
 Please see the demo READMEs for further instructions on how to build and run them locally.

 | Demo                               | Status                                                |
 | ---------------------------------- | ----------------------------------------------------- |